jeremyhsimons/CI_PP1_FATMC/README.md

 ### User Stories

 As a **first-time visitor** I want to:
-* Easily access information about the band so that I can decide if I want to book them for my event.
+1. Easily access information about the band so that I can decide if I want to book them for my event.
-* See pictures and access media of the band playing so that I can:
+1. See pictures and access media of the band playing so that I can:
-    1. See if the band are good at playing music.
+    * See if the band are good at playing music.
-    1. Decide if they are the right fit for my event.
+    * Decide if they are the right fit for my event.
-* Easily contact the band so that I can enquire about booking them for my event.
+1. Easily contact the band so that I can enquire about booking them for my event.
+1. To get feedback when I have submitted the form data, so I know that it has worked correctly.
-* Have a pleasureable experience on the band's site so that I can feel confident in booking them.
+1. Have a pleasureable experience on the band's site so that I can feel confident in booking them.
+1. To be directed to a 404 page that can link me back to the website without hitting the back button if a page is not found.

 As a **frequent visitor** I want to:
-* Be able to return to view contact information so that I can make a repeat booking.
+1. Be able to return to view contact information so that I can make a repeat booking.
-* Easily access social media links so that I can keep up with new media uploads and posts about the band.
+1. Easily access social media links so that I can keep up with new media uploads and posts about the band.
-* Easily share the band website or social links with my friends if I want to recommend them for my friend's event.
+1. Easily share the band website or social links with my friends if I want to recommend them for my friend's event.

 As a **website owner** or **band member** I want to:
-* Have an attractive band website so that I can market my services as a musician to prospective clients and present our brand.
+1. Have an attractive band website so that I can market my services as a musician to prospective clients and present our brand.
-* Have an avenue that prospective clients can reach out to me without attracting spam.
+1. Have an avenue that prospective clients can reach out to me without attracting spam.
-* Have a place where I can showcase the band’s playing so that I can prove that we are worth hiring.
+1. Have a place where I can showcase the band’s playing so that I can prove that we are worth hiring.

 ## Design